paralevel/apple-app-urls/README.md

 ~~~yaml
 iChat://
 ~~~
-_Messages – compose new message_
+_Messages – new message_
 ~~~yaml
 sms://
 ~~~
-_Messages – compose new message to phone number ‘12345’_
+_Messages – new message to phone number ‘12345’_
 ~~~yaml
 sms:12345
 ~~~
-_Messages – compose new multi-person message to phone numbers ‘12345’ and ‘67890’_
+_Messages – new message to phone numbers ‘12345’ and ‘67890’_
 ~~~yaml
 sms:?addresses=12345,67890
 ~~~
-_Messages – compose new message with prewritten content included_
+_Messages – new message with content supplied_
 ~~~yaml
 sms:?body=My%20URL%20encoded%20message
 ~~~
-_Messages – compose new message to phone number ‘12345’ with prewritten content included_
+_Messages – new message with content supplied to phone number ‘12345’_
 ~~~yaml
 sms:12345?body=My%20URL%20encoded%20message
 ~~~
-_Messages – compose new multi-person message to phone numbers ‘12345’ and ‘67890’ with prewritten content included_
+_Messages – new message with content supplied to phone numbers ‘12345’ and ‘67890’_
 ~~~yaml
 sms:?addresses=12345,67890&body=My%20URL%20encoded%20message
 ~~~